 CAN I GET AN ULTRASOUND?

 Yes.
-While you are not required to have an ultrasound to be a part of our practice, they are available to you through our well respected sonographer.
+While you are not required to have an ultrasound to be a part of our practice, they are available.
+We provide in office ultrasound for confirmation of pregnancy, dating of pregnancy and fetal position check.
+We refer out for anatomy scan and nuchal translucency ultrasounds.
 If, during the course of your pregnancy we suspect a complication, we will likely refer you for an ultrasound to confirm or rule it out.
 Some families feel more comfortable if at least one ultrasound is done to get a visual assessment of the baby before it is born.
-Some families like to know the sex of their baby ahead of time.
 We are happy to assist you with these requests.

 WHAT KIND OF EQUIPMENT IS AVAILABLE AT MY BIRTH?